Dozzaman1977

 So in case of a possible collaboration between iniVation and Brainchip (that I had wondered about in a previous post, after noticing promotion of their new Aeveon sensor technology was not mentioning their former partner SynSense, while at the same time using images of a wallaby - of all animals - as illustration), a future event-based iniVation camera might well contain Akida.

 Then of course there is Prophesee as another manufacturer of neuromorphic cameras that is already partnering with Brainchip.
 And lots of armed forces worldwide interested in this technology.
-I would be very surprised if Akida were ultimately not be taken into consideration for this type of drone detection.
+I would be very surprised if Akida would ultimately not be taken into consideration for this type of drone detection.

 Eye on the sky: new drone detection technology advances national security